-Old Portugal meets new in this updated classic Portuguese greens and bean soup.
+Old Portugal meets new in this updated classic Portuguese Bean Soup recipe.
 Caldo Verde is a staple, transforming ordinary sweet potato, tomatoes and beans into a deeply flavored meal.
 Add the balsamic vinegar for an extra sweet/sour note.

 Preparation Time: 12 minutes